7mind/blog/lightweight-reflection.md

   ) extends AppliedReference
 ```

 This model is not completely correct (e.g. it's better to use a `NonEmptyList` in `FullReference`, etc, etc).
 Though it may do the job.
 Also it provides identity check for free in case we follow some simple rules while building our tags.

-Feel free to propose improvements.
+I would be happy to get any improvement proposals.

 ## The logic behind